Temple Entry Proclamation: Royal proclamation and its aftermath

-Historians believe that it was Aiyar's legal skill that overcame the practical difficulties posed by the orthodox Hindus before the proclamation.
-He foresaw the objections that could be raised against temple entry and dealt with them one by one.
-He was also able to ensure that the actual declaration was known beforehand to few people.

 The Universities of Andhra and Annamalai conferred D.Litt. degrees on the Maharajah, and life-size statues of him were erected in Trivandrum and Madras.

 Sociologists believe that the Proclamation struck at the root of caste discrimination in Travancore and that by serving to unite Hindus it prevented further conversions to other religions.
 The Proclamation was the first of its kind in a princely state as well as in British India.
 Even though there were agitations in various parts of India as well as rest of Kerala for temple entry, none managed to achieve their aim.